productiveme/dotfiles/README.md

 ## Setup

-1. Install the dependencies above.
+1. Install the dependencies above (either individually or using `brew bundle`).
 2. Clone this repo to your home folder

 ```bash
 git clone git@github.com:productiveme/dotfiles.git ~/.dotfiles
 ```

-3. Run the install script from within the `.dotfiles` folder
+3. Run the install script from within the `.dotfiles` folder to create symlinks

 ```bash
 (cd ~/.dotfiles && bash install.sh)
 ```

+Note: The install script only creates symlinks to the configuration files.
+You must install the required dependencies separately before running it.